 A virtual card is a 16 digit unique card number is one that's created solely for single-use.
-One of the benefits of a virtual credit card is the obvious - it's virtual - and therefore its high security which greatly protects all businesses: As the Payer, you predetermine the amount paid.
+One of the benefits of a virtual credit card is obvious - it's virtual - and therefore, its high security which greatly protects all businesses.
+As the Payer, you predetermine the amount paid.
 And, as an added benefit, virtual cards are widely accepted by almost any vendor or supplier that accepts credit card payments.

 We're not alone in referring to the seemingly "Stone Age-nature" of check issuance and touting the benefits and growth of virtual cards.
 As noted in a recent article in Forbes, a survey by RPMG indicates that 25% of the Fortune 100 companies used cardless accounts in 2014, with monthly spend averaging $330,698.
 It goes on to say that the use of virtual cards has been around for some time now and continues to have exponential growth in the years to come as more businesses (large and small) discover the benefits.

-If you're someone who is seeking ways to optimize company time and resources, you should be itching to hear more about how virtual credit cards will impress your superiors...especially your Controller or CFO.
+If you're someone who is seeking ways to optimize company time and resources, you should be itching to hear more about how virtual credit cards will impress your executive team, especially your Controller or CFO.
 But before you break this exciting news to the higher-ups, take the time to ensure you know the difference between purchasing cards vs. virtual cards.
-If your new to the virtual card territory, there may be some misconception that the two are the same.
+If you're new to the virtual card territory, there may be some misconception that the two are the same.
 They are not.

-Once you've schooled yourself on purchasing cards vs. virtual cards, familiarize yourself with these 5 amazing reasons your company should make the switch to virtual credit cards:
+Once you've schooled yourself on purchasing cards vs. virtual cards, familiarize yourself with these 5 amazing fantastic your company should make the switch to virtual credit cards:

 - Streamline accounts payable process